 Success in the Sixth Form begins with your personalised curriculum.
-At More House, girls can study between two and four A-Levels; the majority study three.
-The EPQ (see below) offers some flexibility by allowing girls to supplement their A-Levels with this Extended Project Qualification, or to convert one of their A-Levels to an EPQ at the end of the Lower Sixth.
+At More House, students can study between two and four A-Levels; the majority study three.
+The EPQ (see below) offers some flexibility by allowing students to supplement their A-Levels with this Extended Project Qualification, or to convert one of their A-Levels to an EPQ at the end of the Lower Sixth.
+Alternatively, students can choose to participate in the Creative Leadership Ethical Enterprise Program (CLEEP) to supplement their academic studies.